stopster/neon-clock/README.md

 ## Neon clock on CSS

 Just wanted to try to make a running clock with CSS only.
-Setting to the actual time is still require JS :(
+Setting to the actual time still requires JS :(

 ### React-Redux

-Also wanted to try RTK (Redux Toolkit) and it's quite nice
+Also touched RTK (Redux Toolkit) and it's quite nice